paymill/paymill-java/README.md

 ## Changelog

+### 3.2.0
+* improvement: remove workaround for subscriptions without offer.
+* improvement: [#23](https://github.com/paymill/paymill-java/issues/23) now preauthorizations can be created with description.
+* fix: after update of the offer the PAYMILL API does not returns 0 days trial period any more.
+* update project dependencies

 ### 3.1.2
-* fix: [#47](https://github.com/paymill/paymill-java/issues/42) TransacionService list with filter for createdAt doesn't work.
+* fix: [#47](https://github.com/paymill/paymill-java/issues/47) TransacionService list with filter for createdAt doesn't work.
 * fix: typo in Webhook.EventType.TRANSACTION_FAILED
 * improvement: missing enumeration value will not cause parsing error, but will be mapped to UNDEFINED
 * update project dependencies